Will My Results Change Over Time?

 • Stress, sleep, and activity levels

-SelfDecode’s recommendations are designed to help support healthier gene expression — even though your underlying DNA remains unchanged.
-The main way to determine or confirm whether your gene expression has changed is to have current lab biomarkers tested and compared to previous periods.
+SelfDecode's recommendations are designed to help support healthier gene expression—even though your underlying DNA remains unchanged.
+The main way to determine whether your gene expression has changed is to test and compare current lab biomarkers to previous periods.

 What This Means for You